Federal Contractor Merger and Acquisitions & Government Contract Novations

 When considering novation vs assignment of government contracts, the United States Court of Federal Claims elaborated on the two exceptions to the Anti Assignment Act in the case of Liberty Ammunition, Inc. v.
 United States.
 The exceptions to the Anti Assignment of Contract provision occur when:

 - The government waives the legal assignment requirements and

-TRANSFR BY NOVATION?
+TRANSFER BY NOVATION?
 ARE YOU VIOLATION SBA AFFILIATION RULES?

-Small business government contractors involved with mergers and acquisitions or some other contract transfer may sometimes engage in novation of contract transactions.
+Small business government contractors involved with merger and acquisitions or some other contract transfer may sometimes engage in novation of contract transactions.
 However, although it rarely happens, companies that somehow believe that as the purchaser of a company with a recently awarded contract the contract transfer is valid can be surprised if there is a small business size protest.